Grenfell Tower fire inquiry opens with tributes to victims

 Families of all victims have been given the opportunity to speak at the inquiry's opening, nearly a year on since the fire.

-The independent inquiry is tasked of establishing what happened and making recommendations to prevent a similar fire from causing such devastation again.
+The independent inquiry is tasked with establishing what happened and making recommendations to prevent a similar fire from causing such devastation again.

-Grenfell tower sits in on the affluent London borough of Kensington and Chelsea, but many of its residents were low-income earners living in social housing flats.
+Grenfell Tower sits in the affluent London borough of Kensington and Chelsea, but many of its residents were low-income earners living in social housing flats.